weaveworks-experiments/flux-classic/site/edgebal.md

 permalink: /edgebal.html
 ---

+A load balancer for the edge of your application.

+Load-balancing external traffic has different requirements to doing so for internal traffic.
+In particular, you may want to accomplish other things with the load balancer software, like routing based on HTTP headers, caching, and SSL termination.

+## What is it

-This is a pre-baked Docker image that packages nginx with a Weave Flux listener to generate its configuration.
+Weave Flux provides a pre-baked Docker image that packages nginx with a Flux listener to generate the nginx configuration.
 The image entry point is supervisord, which runs both the listener and nginx.

-## What is its purpose

-This image is mainly to demonstrate integration of Weave Flux with nginx; but it may be useful as-is in some simple scenarios, and it is adaptable to others.
+This image is a straight-forward integration of Weave Flux with nginx;
+but it may be useful as-is in simple scenarios, and it is adaptable to others.

-Used as-is, it will expose the Weave Flux service you name in the command line, on port 80, at `/`.
+Used as-is, it will expose the Weave Flux service you name in the command line, on 0.0.0.0:80.

 ### Operating the edge balancer